 Logitech H820e Wireless Dual Headset

-Logitech makes this wireless set that can also work via USB.
+Logitech makes this wireless set that works with a base station and is USB.

 They have good range at up-to 300 feet and work on many types of systems.